fifth-postulate/parser-combinators/articles/java-magazine/index.md

 - D: Oops!
 We need a bigger stack!
 - G: No, we should delay the evaluation of the inner star combinator to when we really need it!
-- D: I am puzzled, what do you suggest?
+- D: I am puzzled, what do you mean?
 - G: We can make the evaluation lazy.

 ```kotlin